kernelkit/infix/doc/developers-guide.md

 Contributing
 ------------

-Infix is built from many parts, when contributing you need to set up your own fork, create a local branch for your change, push to your fork, and then use GitHub to create a *Pull Reqeuest*.
+Infix is built from many components, when contributing you need to set up your own fork, create a local branch for your change, push to your fork, and then use GitHub to create a *Pull Reqeuest*.

-For this to work as painlessly as possible:
+For this to work as *painlessly as possible* for everyone involved:

  1. Fork Infix to your own user or organization[^1]
  2. Fork all the Infix submodules, e.g., `kernelkit/buildroot` to your own user or organization as well
  3. Clone your fork of Infix to your laptop/workstation

-If you use a GitHub organization you get the added benefit of having local peer reviews of changes before making a pull request to the upstream Infix repository.
+ 4. [Deactivate the Actions][6] you don't want in your fork
+ 5. Please read the [Contributing Guidelines][5] as well!

 ```bash
 $ cd ~/Projects